 Candidates may be admitted if they meet the following criteria:

 - have successfully passed their admissions audition.
 For the auditions, candidates must perform in front of an commission a 30 minute programme in which they play some of the most representative pieces of their instrument’s repertoire.
-Alternatively, candidates may send to the Head of Advanced Studies a link to a recent recording of a live performance (non-edited video) of the same 30 minute programme.
-The recording must be in high quality and should not be older than 2 weeks
+Alternatively, candidates may send a web-link to a recent recording of a live performance (high quality and non-edited video) of the same 30 minute programme;

 The programme costs CHF 5’000, that correspond to the following fees:

 - Semester fee CHF 2’000